OzanEnginsal/conductor-for-cursor/README.md

 See the [API Conductor README](api-conductor/README.md) for detailed documentation.

+### Installing Storage Conductor

+1. Copy the `.cursor/commands/storage-conductor/` directory to your project root
+2. Copy the `storage-conductor/` directory to your project root
+3. Run `/storage-conductor-setup` in Cursor to initialize your project

+See the [Storage Conductor README](storage-conductor/README.md) for detailed documentation.

-### Using Both
+### Using Multiple Conductors

-You can use both conductors in the same project if needed.
+You can use any combination of conductors in the same project if needed.
 They operate independently and can coexist without conflicts.

 ## Philosophy